nodejs/node/doc/api/fs.md

     description: The `path` parameter can be a WHATWG `URL` object using `file:` protocol.
 Support is currently still *experimental*.
 -->
+Warning: this is **blocking call**, do not use in an asynchronous environment unless you know what you are doing.
+More info [here](https://nodejs.org/en/docs/guides/blocking-vs-non-blocking).

 * `path` {string|Buffer|URL}
 * `mode` {integer} **Default:** `0o777`